 Less Stress on You and Your Family

-Imagine having a losing month and needing to withdraw $3,000 only to see an account balance of $45,675.87.
+Imagine having a losing month and needing to withdraw $3,000 only to see an account balance of $45,675.87, or $18,000.
 Imagine how that will make you feel as you approach each trading day.
 Think about the raw emotions that will pierce through your body as you drop your kids off at school.

 Time is Not on Your Side

 We are strong proponents of the 10k hours of mastery described in the book Outliers to Master Day Trading.
 Remember, you are trading to be an above-average to elite trader.
 At the very least you need consistency.

 For argument’s sake, let’s assume you are spending 50 hours a week trading and researching your strategy and only take off two weeks per year.
 This means you will work 50 hours per week for 50 weeks for a total of 2,500 hours.